sign: Hopewell Rocks

 candle formation at Hopewell Rocks

-Lee thought the rock formation below resembled an elephant's butt with a glob of poop stuck in the butt.
+Lee Duquette thought the rock formation below resembled an elephant's butt with a glob of poop stuck in the butt.
 LOL

 elephant's butt

-Lee thought this formation resembled King Kong
+Lee Duquette thought the formation shown below resembled King Kong

 King Kong